norswap/autumn/doc/autumn/tutorial/basic-parsers.md

 # Using Basic Parsers

 In [Your First Grammar](first-grammar.md) we saw how to define a simple grammar to recognize the syntax of regular expressions.
-This works by means of mysterious functions we call "parsers".
+This works by means of mysterious functions we call *parsers*.

 In this page, we look at a few of the basic parsers supplied by Autumn, and how you can create your own parsers by assembling these pre-defined parsers.

-This page is not intended as a reference, see [Bundled Parsers Reference] instead.
+This page is not intended as a reference, see the [Bundled Parsers Reference] instead.

-[Bundled Parsers Reference]: ../bundled-parsers.md
+[Bundled Parsers Reference]: ../reference/parsers/README.md

 ## Parsers, Combinators and Input Position

 - A parser is any function that returns a boolean, indicating whether the parser succeeded or failed.

-- We say a parser *matches* or *succeeds* if it is invoked successfully and that it *fails* otherwise.
+- We say a parser *matches* or *succeeds* if it is invoked successfully (returns true) and that it *fails* otherwise.

-- The grammar encapsulates the input text, which is supplied to it when calling the `parse` method:
+- The grammar encapsulates the input text, which it receives when `parse` is called:

 ````
 val grammar = RegexGrammar()